rubyrainbows/php-i18n/README.md

 ## Installing

-Add the following to your composer.json file.
+Add the following require to your composer.json file.

 ```json
 {